On September 3, come together with your fellow first-year students.

-By now, you’ve received your schedule by email (if you haven’t, contact firstname.lastname@example.org) and may have heard from your Orientation Leader (OL).
+By now, you’ve received your schedule by email (if you haven’t, contact firstname.lastname@example.org) and you may have also heard from your Orientation Leader (OL).
 If you haven’t heard from your OL yet, you will soon.

 Transfer students: You may feel like you’ve already had the “intro to university” experience.
 However, Imagine UBC is still for you!
-Your orientation group is specially designed for you to meet other transfer students and leaders from your program.
+Your orientation group is specifically designed for you to meet other transfer students and leaders from your program.